ErikBoesen/ibhlcs/notes/14-networks.md

 * Internet: a network of networks
 * Internet of Things: devices are connected to the internet like fridges and thermostats
 * MUST KNOW TYPES OF CORDS - in other notes

+* TCP/IP (Transmission Control Protocol/Internet Protocol)
+    * Protocol: rules for how information is sent and formatted
+    * Set of protocols used over the internet, organizing how data packets are communicated and mkaking sure packaets have following info: source, destination, packet sequence, data, error check
+    * TCP/IP includes several key protocols:
+        * IP address: every device on the internet has a unique IP address, which is included in the data packet.
+32 or 128 bit numbers.
+Address is broken down into four 8-bit numbers (each called an octet) which can represent numbers between 0 and 255 (inclusive) and is separated by a period.
+            * Home and small business routers often incorporate a basic DHCP (Dynamic Host Configuration Protocol) server which assigns IP addresses to devices on a network.
+            * 32-bit IP address system is also known as IPv4, allowing for over 4 billion unique addresses.
+IPv6 is coming into use now, which supports many more addresses.
+            * Each website has a URL (Uniform Resource Locator) with equivalent IP address.
+A web address contains http(s), domain name, area within the website (directory), and page name.
+            * Nameservers are used to host and match website addresses to IP addresses.
+DNS is the main system over the internet that uses the name server.
+        * Buffering
+            * A buffer is a temporary storage space where data can be held and processed, it holds data required to listen to or watch media.
+As data for a file is downloaded it is temporarily held in the buffer.
+As soon as enough data is in the buffer the file will start playing.
+When you see the warning sign "buffering" this means that the client is waiting for more data from the server.